Welcome to the Preserve Piranhas Swim Team!

 NOTE: The time stated for practice is short and intense and the coaches need to give their full attention to the swimmers during this time.
 If you have questions for the coaches, please discuss them after all practices have concluded.

-- Abide by the Code of Conduct agreed to at time of registration.
+- Abide by the Parent Code of Conduct as published on this website.

 - Per pool policy, no children under 10 may be left unattended at the pool including practice times.